 Investments in the Sigma Fund were primarily fixed income securities carried at fair value.
 At December 31, 2011, \$3.2 billion of the Sigma Fund investments were classified as current in our consolidated balance sheets, compared to \$4.7 billion at December 31, 2010.
 The weighted average maturity of the Sigma Fund investments classified as current was less than one month (excluding cash of \$264 million) at December 31, 2011, compared to 1 month (excluding cash of \$2.4 billion and defaulted securities) at December 31, 2010.
-A majority of the Sigma Fund investments were invested for the distribution of Motorola Mobility.
+A majority of the Sigma Fund's cash balance at December 31, 2010 was reserved for the distribution of Motorola Mobility.
 At December 31, 2011, 100% of the Sigma Fund investments were invested in cash and U.S. government, agency and government-sponsored enterprise obligations.
 This reflects a strategic decision to prioritize capital preservation rather than investment income.